 Spend more and you can alternatively pick up our third pick, the Sony WF-1000XM4.
 Its noise-cancelling isn't as effective as the Bose buds, but still works brilliantly — as do its audio drivers for a full-bodied, intensely immersive sound.

 The Bose QuietComfort Earbuds has a few faults that prevent it from being our pick for best wireless earbuds overall, but none of them are related to its ANC.
 As far as its noise-cancelling goes, it's the best in the ANC earbuds business, and by some margin, managing a level of sound-silencing that even approaches that of the Bose 700.
+The latest software update enhances ANC performance by introducing new profiles designed for specific activities and places.
+Aware Mode is another addition that works with Transparency mode, automatically reducing “loud distractions as they happen” and returning to full transparency mode when they pass.

-Sound quality in general is very good, and Bose gets another microphone win with the QuietComfort Earbuds’ excellent voice call performance.
-The buds are a bit big and don’t have the longest battery life, but with the charging case you should easily be able to snuff out the engine sounds on a lengthy flight.
+Sound quality, in general, is very good, and Bose gets another microphone win with the QuietComfort Earbuds’ excellent voice call performance.
+The buds are a bit big and don’t have the longest battery life, but with the charging case, you should easily be able to snuff out the engine sounds on a lengthy flight.

 Read our full Bose QuietComfort Earbuds review.